 The next example gives an X-band real data retrieval.
-Similar to Figs. 6 and 9, Fig. 10 shows X-band KSAO radar observations and Fig. 11 shows the comparison of retrieval and the KOUN observations, which have been converted to X-band.
-The retrieval analyzes a 40 km by 40 km region (401 by 401 grids with a space of 100 meters) and the same observation errors and background error as used in the previous example.
-Considering the decorrelation length of 4 km might over-smooth the result in this case of higher data resolution, the length is set to 2 km.
-As Fig. 11 shows, the X-band retrieval also has a good match with KOUN observations but while capturing more details of the storm structures in $Z{\rm H}$, $Z{\rm DR}$, and $K{\rm DP}$.
+Similar to Figs. 6 and 9, Fig. 10 shows X-band KSAO radar observations and Fig. 11 shows the comparison of retrieval and the KOUN observations, which have been converted to X band.
+The retrieval analyzes a 40 km \times 40 km region (401 \times 401 grids with a space of 100 m) and the same observation errors and background error as used in the previous example.
+Considering that the decorrelation length of 4 km might oversmooth the result in this case of higher data resolution, the length is set to 2 km.
+As Fig. 11 shows, the X-band retrieval also has a good match with KOUN observations but while capturing more details of the storm structures in Z_H , Z{DR} , and K{DP} .
 This example also illustrates the validity of the retrieval algorithm for real X-band radar data application.